mcognetta/mcognetta.github.io/index.md

 {{ recent_posts 5 }}

+## recent updates

+  * (2022-04) I've moved to Tokyo to join the [Okazaki Lab](https://www.nlp.c.titech.ac.jp/) for my PhD.
+I'll continue working part time at Google Tokyo.
 ## about me

-I am currently a software engineer at Google working on Gboard.
+I am currently a PhD student in NLP in the [Okazaki Lab](https://www.nlp.c.titech.ac.jp/) at Tokyo Institute of Technology, and a PhD Student researcher at Google Tokyo on the Gboard team.
+Prior to this, I was a software engineer at Google, also on Gboard.
 I did my MS in Computer Science at Yonsei University and my BS in Discrete Mathematics with a minor in Korean at Georgia Tech.

 I am always open to chatting about interesting topics.
 Please feel free to send me an email ([lastname].[firstname]@gmail.com).